-Second-year Children and Young People and Mental Health student Becca carried out a placement as a Health Visitor.
+Second-year Children and Young People and Mental Health Nursing student Becca carried out a placement as a Health Visitor.
 During her non-hospital placement, she learned new skills and grew both professionally and personally.
 Becca shares more about how she prepared for her placement, what she learned and what she will remember going forward in her studies at RGU.

 At RGU, there are many opportunities to complete placements in a range of different environments like hospitals, communities and online.
 Here’s my experience of one of my community placements!

 Preparing for my non-hospital placement

 There are always nerves in the week coming up to receiving our placements, and this occasion was no different.
 After refreshing my InPlace and emails for what seemed like the hundredth time, it finally popped up!
 I was so excited to become part of the Health Visitors team in a rural area!
 After the initial excitement had worn off a bit, I started to feel quite nervous.
 I never had a placement outwith a hospital before and I did not have a great understanding of what the role of a Health Visitor was.